Top oil exporter Saudi Arabia targets net zero emissions by 2060 - Up News Info

 Article content

-“The Kingdom of Saudi Arabia aims to reach zero-net emissions by 2060 under its circular carbon economy program in accordance with the kingdom’s development plan … while maintaining the kingdom’s leading role in strengthening security and stability of global oil markets,” Prince Mohammed said.
+“The Kingdom of Saudi Arabia aims to reach zero-net emissions by 2060 under its circular carbon economy program … while maintaining the kingdom’s leading role in strengthening security and stability of global oil markets,” Prince Mohammed said in recorded remarks.

+He said the kingdom would join a global initiative on slashing emissions of methane by 30% from 2020 levels by 2030, which both the United States and the EU have been pressing.

+U.S. climate envoy John Kerry is due to attend a wider Middle East green summit Riyadh is hosting on Monday.

-Riyadh, a signatory to the Paris climate pact, on Saturday set out details of its nationally determined contributions (NDCs) – goals for individual states under global efforts to prevent average global temperatures from rising beyond 1.5 degrees Celsius above pre-industrial levels.
+Saudi energy minister Prince Abdulaziz bin Salman said Riyadh, a signatory to the Paris climate pact, had already submitted its nationally determined contributions (NDCs) – goals for individual states under global efforts to prevent average global temperatures from rising beyond 1.5 degrees Celsius above pre-industrial levels.

-The United States and the EU want Saudi Arabia to join a global initiative on slashing emissions of methane by 30% from 2020 levels by 2030.
-U.S. climate envoy John Kerry will attend a wider Middle East green summit Riyadh is hosting on Monday.

 Advertisement